Blue Out 2014: WE ARE teaching today, protecting tomorrow.

 Blue Out History

 The idea originated just six days before the game, when Shapiro brought the news of Jerry Sandusky’s child sex abuse charges to March’s attention.
 Previously she had taken “Arts Across the Curriculum,” a course created by Dr. Kimberly Powell, which stressed how art and visual culture can foster positive social interactions.
 March looked up the awareness ribbon color for child abuse prevention and realized its potential significance.
 March and Shapiro began utilizing new and social media as well as traditional outlets to spread the idea.
 They combined forces with Therese Jones, a Penn State alum now studying at UC Berkley, who created a Facebook event page for the game.
 March also approached McClanahan’s (a local apparel store) and designed a Blue Out t-shirt, which they sold and donated all proceeds to charity.
-In total, $47,000 was raised for charity — $25,000 was donated by McLanahan’s to Prevent Child Abuse PA, and $22,000 was collected at the game through canning and split between Prevent Child Abuse PA and the Pennsylvania Coalition Against Rape.
+In total, $47,000 was raised for charity in 2011 — $25,000 was donated by McLanahan’s to Prevent Child Abuse PA, and $22,000 was collected at the game through canning and split between Prevent Child Abuse PA and the Pennsylvania Coalition Against Rape (PCAR).

 Stadium flyover image from Kevin P. Coughlin/Flying Dog Photos